NikolaiTeslovich/QCoDeS-Interfacing/Resistor_Circuit.md

 </h1>

 <p align="center">
-  Tested on Ubuntu 20.04 LTS with qcodes version 0.33.0 and a Yokogawa GS210 and Keithley 2400
+  Tested on Ubuntu 20.04 LTS with qcodes version 0.33.0, a Yokogawa GS210 and Keithley 2400 were used as equipment
 </p>

 ## Circuit Setup